Roald Amundsen’s polar exploits

 Destinations: Ross Sea

-In 1897, Amundsen had managed to get onto the Belgian Antarctic Expedition, Belgica, which turned out to be a disaster when scurvy affected the whole ship’s company.
-Immediately Amundsen took over command and ordered all the men to eat fresh meat.
-On his return, Amundsen attempted to the North-West Passage.
+In 1897, Amundsen secured a place on the Belgian Antarctic Expedition, Belgica, which endured disaster when scurvy affected the whole ship's company.
+Immediately, Amundsen took over command and, working with the renowned and controversial polar explorer Frederick Cook, ordered all the men to eat fresh, raw meat as a source of vitamin C. Upon returning to Europe in 1899, following a prolonged period of suffering and hardship trapped in the ice, Amundsen attempted the North-West Passage.

 The Fram under sail | © Riksarkivet (National Archives of Norway) via Flickr Commons